anlcan/Lembas-agent/Readme.md

-Must be used with python3.
+Read parameters before using with `python3 handsome.py -h`

-Edit parameters before use!
+DOES NOT BACKUP CURRENT FILES!